SUCLA2: Clinical significance

-Coenzyme Q10 and antioxidants have been used to treat mitochondrial DNA depletion syndrome but there is currently no evidence that these treatments result in clinical benefit.
+Coenzyme Q10 and antioxidants have been used to treat mitochondrial DNA depletion syndrome, but there is currently no evidence that these treatments result in clinical benefit.

-Mutations in the SUCLA2 gene leading to SUCLA2 deficiency result in Leigh's or a Leigh-like syndrome with onset of severe hypotonia, muscular atrophy, sensorineural hearing impairment, and often death in early childhood.
+Mutations in the SUCLA2 gene leading to SUCLA2 deficiency result in Leigh's or a Leigh-like syndrome with the onset of severe hypotonia, muscular atrophy, sensorineural hearing impairment, and often death in early childhood.